ravensys/container-mysql/5.6/README.md

 Usage
 -----

-If the database data directory is not initialized, the entrypoint script will first run `mysqld --initialize-insecure` and setup necessary database users and password.
+If the database data directory is not initialized, the entrypoint script will first run `mysql_install_db` and setup necessary database users and password.
 After database is initialized, or if it was already present, `mysqld` is executed and will run as PID 1.

 * **Simple user with database**